 Minification

-Minification is a performance optimization technique that aims to reduce the size of website assets, primarily HTML, CSS, and JavaScript files.
-By removing unnecessary characters like whitespace, comments, and shortening variable names, minification creates smaller files that browsers can download faster, leading to improved page load times.
+Minification is a performance optimization technique that aims to reduce the size of website assets—primarily HTML, CSS, and JavaScript files—by removing unnecessary characters without changing the code’s functionality.
+This reduction in file size leads to faster download times and improved page load speed, ultimately enhancing the user experience.

 How Minification Works: